What's on this page:IntroductionChecking Survey AccessibilityQuestion Type AccessibilityRequiring Accessible Surveys

 When you have disabled respondents who use a screen reader (like JAWS) and you need to be 508 Compliant, it’s important to make sure your survey is accessible as possible.
 Our Check Survey Accessibility feature diagnoses your survey, indicates which questions are inaccessible, and gives other recommendations for increased accessibility.

 Checking Survey Accessibility

 - Navigate to the Survey module and click Tools.

 - Click Check Survey Accessibility.

-- Click the individual suggestions in the list, and the system will jump you to the location that needs to be changed.
+- Click the individual suggestions in the list to have the system jump you to the location in your survey that needs to be changed.

 - Side by Side

 - Constant Sum (except Sliders and Bars)

 - File Upload